-8-minute read - By Jessica Timings, July 22, 2021
+8-minute read - by Jessica Timings, July 22, 2021

 Microchips.
 At almost every moment of every day, you’ll make use of technology that contains one of these small but mighty devices.
 Whether you are video chatting with a friend or waiting as a healthcare worker retrieves your COVID-19 vaccine from the fridge, there are chips at work all around you.
 Not to mention the cloud, data processing centers, the internet – all possible thanks to semiconductors.
 And yet – unless you work in tech – it’s unlikely you’ll spend much time thinking about the importance of chips to your daily life.
 That is, until they start to run short.